apple/coremltools/docs-guides/_sources/source/stateful-models.md

          return self.fc(attention_output)
 ```

-To use key cache and value cache for attention, we can write a new class `SimpleAttentionWithKeyValueCache` which
+To use key cache and value cache for attention, we can write a new class, `SimpleAttentionWithKeyValueCache` which
-inherits the `SimpleAttention`, and the in the `forward` function we re-use previously computed `k` and `v`,
+inherits the `SimpleAttention` class.
+In the `forward` function, we re-use previously computed `k` and `v`
 and fill the newly computed `k` and `v` back to the cache.
 ```python
 class SimpleAttentionWithKeyValueCache(SimpleAttention):